 Sleep apnea is a common condition that afflicts millions of Americans, but there’s hope for patients who suffer from this sleep disorder.
 Our goal at Riverbend Sleep is to find the right treatment for you so you can sleep soundly throughout the night and wake up feeling fresh and energetic.

-If you’ve noticed common sleep apnea symptoms such as heavy snoring and daytime fatigue, Dr. Aldrich is the person to see — she’s an experienced sleep dentist who belongs to the American Academy of Dental Sleep Medicine (AADSM).
+If you’ve noticed common sleep apnea symptoms such as heavy snoring and daytime fatigue, Dr. Aldrich is the person to see — she’s an experienced sleep dentist who is a Diplomate of the American Board of Dental Sleep Medicine (ABDSM).
 Dr. Aldrich will make sure you get the correct diagnosis for your sleep apnea, and then we’ll find the ideal treatment to fit your lifestyle.

 What is CPAP and is it the Only Solution?

 The CPAP machine was invented in 1980 — it’s the most commonly prescribed treatment for sleep apnea and it’s also the first treatment that most patients try.
 CPAP delivers a constant airflow directly into your throat through a mask that attaches to your face, ensuring your airway stays open while you sleep.

 While this treatment method is effective, CPAP isn’t the most user-friendly device for patients.
 CPAP requires patients to sleep on their backs with the mask over their face, and this is uncomfortable for many people who aren’t used to sleeping like this.

 Another issue patients have with the CPAP machine is the loud noise it makes.
 Not only does this distract the user from falling asleep, but it can also be an inconvenience for their sleep partner.
 These and other issues have caused a number of CPAP patients to seek other treatment options for their sleep apnea.

 Treating Sleep Apnea with Oral Appliances Instead of CPAP